yukiarimo/yukiarimo/Blog.md

 The AI Rinri Course is a comprehensive guide that equips you with a deep understanding of the fundamentals of artificial intelligence and neural networks.
 Here, you'll find detailed explanations, practical examples, and real-world applications of AI technology.
 This course is designed to empower you with the knowledge to navigate this rapidly evolving field, ensuring you feel well-equipped and knowledgeable.

 ### Roadmap of AI Rinri
-> Block 1: Foundations of AI and Ethics
+> Block 1: Digital Mind Foundations
 - [x] **AI Rinri Course Introduction** (Overview of ethical AI, exploring moral implications in tech) [Watch](https://youtu.be/Eyvy_EJBAx0?si=k5YdE_pxlOjO0Dfe)
 - [x] **AI vs Neural Networks (Explains** AI's broad scope vs. neural networks' specific role) [Watch](https://youtu.be/igjQfmMU9uk?si=oHtR_DpxiSbVTtZ0)
 - [x] **The Stages of AI** (Chronicles AI's evolution and future possibilities) [Watch](https://youtu.be/rAHxBX0Eq00?si=eWj-awMHbU9pmlbt)